Combination therapy for rheumatoid arthritis

 What are the monitoring requirements for newly diagnosed RA patients?

 Another key recommendation of the NICE guidelines is the need to monitor newly diagnosed RA patients closely, with monthly follow-ups checking the levels of inflammation with a sensitive blood test such as CRP, and measures of disease activity like the DAS28.
 If the disease is not as well controlled as the patient and clinician would like, then further adjustments to treatment need to be undertaken, such as increasing the doses of drugs, changing the way the drug is administered (such as swapping oral methotrexate to subcutaneous injections, which can make it better tolerated for those people with side effects, and also more effective in treating the disease), or giving steroid injections into muscle or joints to control the disease activity rapidly.
+As was mentioned above, the most important aspect of managing RA in the early stages is to ensure rapid disease control, aiming for the lowest possible level of disease activity.
+Regular follow ups to monitor disease activity, and further interventions to ensure better control where necessary, are much more important principles than the specific drugs used to achieve this.

 Conversely, if a patient is doing well, with the aim to eradicate disease whenever possible and get into remission, then consideration can be given to decreasing drug dosages, or even stopping them.
 However this needs to be done very slowly and cautiously.
 I often say to my patients that we are involved in a marathon not a sprint.